risi-kondor/ptens/python/docs/source/linmaps.rst

 ==============================

-In permutation equivariant nets, linmaps are often applied to an entire layer of Ptensors, i.e., to every Ptensor in the layer individually. `ptens` can accomplish this in a single function call, moreover when working on the GPU, the operation is automatically parallelized across Ptensors.
+In permutation equivariant nets, linmaps are often applied to an entire layer of Ptensors, i.e., to every Ptensor in the layer. `ptens` can accomplish this in a single function call.
+When working on the GPU, the operation is automatically parallelized across Ptensors.

+..
  As a simple example:

 .. code-block:: python